 Richard Norton is a martial arts icon, body guard to the rich and famous and an international movie star.
 A man to be envied, there doesn’t seem to be much that Richard hasn’t done.
 His experience and expertise on the movie screen is eclipsed by his prowess and knowledge as a martial artist, exercise science practitioner, communication master and sports psychology expert.

 During the mid-1980’s, there was a trend which included fighters of all different styles and looks into Hong Kong action movies in order to increase the international audience, and Richard Norton’s tough persona and background in stuntwork (which he had learned on the sets of US movies) made him a perfect fit into this mold.
-Richard Norton made his Hong Kong debut with the all-star Jackie Chan/Sammo Hung collaboration Twinkle, Twinkle Lucky Stars (1985) and appeared in a few other Hong Kong movies, including Magic Crystal (1986) and Millionaire’s Express (1986) (both of which also featured another popular martial arts movie personality, Cynthia Rothrock).
+Richard Norton made his Hong Kong debut with the all-star Jackie Chan and Sammo Hung collaboration Twinkle, Twinkle Lucky Stars (1985) and appeared in a few other Hong Kong movies, including Magic Crystal (1986) and Millionaire’s Express (1986) Both of these films also featured another popular martial arts movie personality, Cynthia Rothrock.

 Richard Norton eventually returned to the United States, where the rise in popularity of home video had created a need for product to fill the shelves of video stores, and martial arts movies were quickly becoming a favorite of renters.
 Richard appeared in a string of films, which provided him a steady paycheck.
 Most of his notable movies from this period (such as the China O’Brien series) re-teamed him with Cynthia Rothrock, though he occasionally stepped out on his own.

-In 1992, he returned to Hong Kong to take a dream job — playing the villain in Jackie Chan’s City Hunter.
-The proceeds from the movie allowed Richard Norton to step into the realm of producer with Honor and Glory
+In 1992, he returned to Hong Kong to take a dream job — playing the villain in Jackie Chan’s City Hunter (1993).
+The proceeds from the movie allowed Richard Norton to step into the realm of producer with Honor and Glory (1993).

-Richard has trained in many countries with the worlds best martial artists. from Brazilian Jiu Jitsu in Brazil, Iado and Karate in Japan and numerous systems in the USA with training partners such as Chuck Norris, Benny “the Jet” Urquides, Bill Wallace and others.
+Richard Norton has trained in many countries with the world’s best martial artists. from Brazilian Jiu Jitsu in Brazil, Iaido and karate in Japan and numerous systems in the USA with training partners such as Chuck Norris, Benny “the Jet” Urquides, Bill Wallace and others.